mattmattox/Kubernetes-Master-Class/disaster-recovery/broken-kube-ca/README.md

 ## Troubleshooting
 - Does adding `--insecure-skip-tls-verify` to `kubectl` from inside a pod work?
-- See if the file kube-ca.pem is newer then the cert files.
+- See if the file kube-ca.pem is newer than the cert files.
   ```
   ls -l /etc/kubernetes/ssl/
   ```
-- If kube-ca have been rotated and/or been re-created all the rest of the certificates that it based on are going to be broken.
-This also breaks k8s tokens because they are based off these certificates.
+- If kube-ca has been rotated or been re-created, all the rest of the certificates that it is based on will be broken.
+This also breaks k8s tokens because they are based on these certificates.

 ## Restoring/Recovering
-- Try forcing a cert rotate using RKE.
+- Try forcing a cert rotation using RKE.
   ```
   rke cert rotate --rotate-ca --config cluster.yml
   ```